Did you know?

 Platelet derived preparations (PRP) are not prohibited.
 WADA clarified that despite the presence of some growth factors, platelet-derived preparations were removed from the Prohibited List as recent studies on PRP do not demonstrate any performance enhancement beyond a potential therapeutic effect.

-In relation to stem cell treatment, WADA also clarified that non-transformed stem cells used alone (with no growth factor or otehr hormone added) for healing injuries are not prohibited as long as they return the functioning of the affected area to normal and do not enance it.
+In relation to stem cell treatment, WADA also clarified that non-transformed stem cells used alone (with no growth factor or other hormone added) for healing injuries are not prohibited as long as they return the functioning of the affected area to normal and do not enhance it.

 Note that individual growth factors from any other source remain prohibited under S2 - Peptide Hormones, Growth Factors, Related Substances and Mimetics.